nitonise/jjogging/README.md

 # jjogging
-Just a jogging through some Java topics
+Just a jogging through some Java topics :)
-Just part of my preparation for certification
-:)